 38. Extension Cord

 With an extra extension cord, you can easily connect to another campsite power source or even run an extension cord from your RV to your car if necessary.
 Its not the most glamorous of camper accessories, but you’ll be glad you have one.
-So before you hit the open road, be sure to pack an extra extension cord in your RV.

 39. RV Toilet Paper